homt8/homtcommands/README.md

 This mods is available spawn and when what you want to use just need to see a new command to enter spawn typer /spawn, you have the command to set spawnpoint only for privs that is available spawn.

-#Spill

-The use of spill can be a privs so that water and lava have time with the dirt/objects wants conquest spill for water and lava to get normal.

 #Extras

 Extras are extra neat things that  i would like to see on servers. right now there is only one extra but I plan on adding more.